tfgg/yournextmep/_candidates/eu2014/green/ricky-knight.md

 person: ricky-knight
 region: south-west
 party: green
-title: South West - Green Party - Ricky Knight
+title: Ricky Knight is running for MEP in South West for the Green Party
 incumbent: false
 ---